buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 I’ve provided examples of desktop, mobile (smartphone, tablet) and wrist UIs so **you can begin to develop an understanding of different interfaces across a range of contexts**.
 I created these myself so that I could develop my skills.
 I might be fast approaching 50 years old, but I’m still learning!

 It’s worth stressing that I’m not the only seasoned designer who adopts this approach.
-Chris Coyier – the co-founder of CodePen and the wunderkind behind the wonderful CSS Tricks – also embraces the Master-Apprentice approach (although he perhaps doesn’t consciously call it that).
+Chris Coyier – the co-founder of [CodePen](https://codepen.io) and the wunderkind behind the wonderful [CSS Tricks](https://css-tricks.com) – also embraces the Master-Apprentice approach (although I suspect he doesn’t consciously call it this).

 Coyier’s [rebuild](https://codepen.io/chriscoyier/full/KLWgVy) of Cultured Code’s [Things Status Board](https://culturedcode.com/status/) is a lovely example and ably demonstrates that **even designers with years of experience are still focused on developing their own learning**.